How is it treated?

 medicine to kill the parasite.
 Treatment also lowers the chance that you will

 pass giardia to others.
-Taking all the medicine is important so the infection
+It's important to take the medicine for as long as prescribed, so the infection

 does not come back.

 In some situations, you may be tested for giardiasis even though

 you don't have any symptoms.
 For example, this could happen during an outbreak

 at a day care center.
 If tests show that you are infected, your doctor may recommend that

 you get treatment even if you don't have symptoms.
 This is because a small

 number of people who are not treated get a long-term infection.